fenago/intro-ruby/lab_guides/Lab_7.md

 -------------------------------------------------------------------

-In this activity, we\'re going to put into practice everything that we\'ve learned in this chapter.
-We\'re going to expand our voting program, initiated in *Chapter 4*, *Methods*, to allow the importing of external voting data from a CSV file, and we\'re also going to improve our user experience by using the `terminal-table` gem to print our vote results to the Terminal in a nice, readable, formatted table.
+In this activity, we\'re going to put into practice everything that we\'ve learned in this lab.
+We\'re going to expand our voting program, initiated in *Lab 4*, *Methods*, to allow the importing of external voting data from a CSV file, and we\'re also going to improve our user experience by using the `terminal-table` gem to print our vote results to the Terminal in a nice, readable, formatted table.